JulieBatut/Zilliox-Letort_2024/Figure5/README.md

 ## Operation:
 This program is divided into several functions named phase1(), phase2(),...
-phase 1: Pre-processes the image of channel 488 (Anisotropic filter) 2 : Cellpose (Segmentation)
+- phase 1: Pre-processes the image of channel 488 (Anisotropic filter)
+- phase 2 : Cellpose (Segmentation)
-3 : Cellpose (Cell pool extraction)
+- phase 3 : Cellpose (Cell pool extraction)
-phase 4: Filtering of the cells according to their surfaces + calculation of their volume
+- phase 4: Filtering of the cells according to their surfaces + calculation of their volume
-phase 5: Extraction of Spots
+- phase 5: Extraction of Spots
-phase 6 : Cluster coordinates retrieval
+- phase 6 : Cluster coordinates retrieval
-phase 7: Count the number of Spots per cell
+- phase 7: Count the number of Spots per cell
-phase 8 : Intensity measurement of each Spot contained in each cell
+- phase 8 : Intensity measurement of each Spot contained in each cell